cabbruzzese/xrpg/README.md

 ## Cleric Spells
 Cleric spells improve the cleric and bless him with a holy power for a short time.
 Two powers can be active at once.

 Most spells have a timer while they are active.
 This timer is increased with Magic ability from leveling.
-Other spells have a cool down which is decreased with Magic ability form leveling.
+Other spells have a cool down which is decreased with Magic ability from leveling.

 Holy Smite is learned at level 3.
 Spells are learned in order every 7th level.